The Simplicial EHP Sequence in A1-Algebraic Topology: Overview of A1 homotopy theory

 \subsection{Model Structures}

 This paper makes use of two families of model structure on the category $\Spaces$ and its descendants.
 In the first place, the local injective model structure of \cite{jardine1987-a}---introduced there as the `global' model structure---and the local flasque model structure of \cite{isaksen2005}.
-These are Quillen equivalent.
+Our use of these terms follows \cite{isaksen2005}.
+These model structures are Quillen equivalent.
 Each gives rise to descendent model structures by $\Aone$-- or $P$-- localization or by stabilization.
-The flasque model structures are employed to prove technical results regarding spectra; when `flasque' is not specified, it is to be understood that the injective structures are meant.
+The flasque model structures are employed only to prove technical results regarding spectra; when `flasque' is not specified, it is to be understood that the injective structures are meant.

 The weak equivalences in the injective local and the flasque local model structures are the local weak equivalences---those maps that induce isomorphisms on homotopy sheaves, properly defined: \cite{jardine1987-a}.
 In the seminal work \cite{morel1998}, these maps are called `simplicial weak equivalences' in order to emphasise their non-algebraic character.